lllcloudstudio/ML/README.md

 # ML

-A review or evaluation of 2017 health data from Dr. Vijay Kolachalama:
+A review or evaluation of 2017 health data from Dr. Vijay Kolachalama.
+Data's either synthetic or not.

-50 patient blood sample data either synthetic or not 13 diagnostic variables, as numerics and without annotations Age, Gender, or Race variables are numerical
+50 patient blood sample
+13 diagnostic variables, as numerics and without annotations Age, Gender, or Race variables are numerical

-Variables like ph or hb, I consider an extrapolation to modelling
+Variables like ph or hb, I consider an extrapolation to modelling, as diagnostics (health status) and two group (Male of Female) health bias.

 Review:
 1) Summary comparison of 2 models (glm() function).
 As response either `category` or `Gender`